sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 What this does is that we are calling a method named `myMethod`.
 But how do we create methods?

 * First thing to know - a method can have a return type.
-That means that when you call a method, you get a value back.a method can return ANYTHING.
+That means that when you call a method, you get a value back.
+A method can return ANYTHING.
 * Second thing to know - a method can return void (meaning they don't return anything)

 Here is an example of a method: